bitcode-tech/bc7215ac/README.md

 [[简体中文](./extras/doc/README_CN.md)]

+There's also a C version of this library for generic micro-controllers: [https://github.com/bitcode-tech/bc7215_ac_lib](https://github.com/bitcode-tech/bc7215_ac_lib)

 ****2 major functionalities of this library:****

 * ##### Sending IR to control Temp, Mode, Fan & Power of an A/C